 - 5.1 The process for offshore wider works (OWW) is evolving to use more shared or integrated connections for offshore generation, instead of point to point.
 This is necessary due to the high volume of new wind connections required to meet the UK Government target of 50 GW of offshore wind by 2030.
 This is a significant increase in the present installed capacity20.
 To support this objective, BEIS and Ofgem are leading the Offshore Transmission Network Review (OTNR) which looks at how to improve the way that offshore generation is connected to the onshore network21.
 OTNR has four workstreams, one of which is 'Pathway to 2030'. - 5.2 A significant part of the 'Pathway to 2030' workstream is the Holistic Network Design (HND) which is led by NGESO.
 This identifies the requirements for network capacity in the onshore network, so that new offshore windfarms connect efficiently.
 This large volume of offshore wind has significant impacts on the network which are complex to evaluate.
 One potential effect is that reinforcements, previously categorised as 'wider works' now become essential to enable the planned offshore connections.
-HND is developing a new approach to network design, which is likely to form the template for future design for offshore connections. - 5.3 The ESO led network planning review is currently evaluating the best approach to develop onshore and offshore transmission network.
-When this work has been completed the process for aligning the onshore network design (currently NOA) with the offshore design and integration (currently HND) will be clearer and this section will be revised.
+HND is developing a new approach to network design, which is likely to form the template for future design for offshore connections.
+Once the OTNR Project is concluded we will update the description in this chapter.
+The current proposal is that the new approach from HND will replace the previous OWW method for offshore connections.
+While this is being developed and approved, the existing approach, described below, remains in place. - 5.3 This section contains National Grid ESO's proposed processes for Offshore Wider System Works in the following two areas: - a.
+Offshore Wider Works Developer Associated describes the process for investment in transmission capacity to provide wider network benefit, which is led by developers (whether generator builds or OFTO build).
+It includes investment in offshore transmission assets or capacity that goes beyond that needed by a single developer and is for the purpose of supporting the reinforcement of the GB transmission network (the wider network).
+This could include investment providing for, or creating the potential for, increased boundary transfers between different zones of the wider network via offshore links. - b.
+Offshore Wider Works Non Developer Associated describes the process for investment that would support reinforcement of the wider transmission network, but where developers are unwilling or unable to take forward the offshore wider works.
+Offshore Wider Works Non Developer associated Needs Case is in many cases a substitute for onshore wider works.